structurizr/structurizr.github.io/commands/03-server/51-workspace-api.md

 ## Notes

 Please note that diagrams are rendered client-side (i.e. in your web browser), so this API __does not__ provide access to diagrams.
-An automated export is only possible using a web browser in conjunction with an automation framework such as headless Chrome and Puppeteer.
-See the [structurizr-puppeteer repo on GitHub](https://github.com/structurizr/puppeteer) for an example script.
+An automated export is available via the [export PNG/SVG command](/export/png-and-svg).